openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

    > **NOTE**: The `/opt/intel` path is the recommended folder path for installing OpenVINO.
 You may use a different path if desired.

-2. Download the OpenVINO Runtime 2022.2 archive file from the [OpenVINO releases page](https://github.com/openvinotoolkit/openvino/releases/tag/2022.2.0), unpack it, and rename the folder to openvino_2022.2.0.7713 by issuing:
+3. Download the OpenVINO Runtime 2022.2 archive file from the [OpenVINO releases page](https://github.com/openvinotoolkit/openvino/releases/tag/2022.2.0), extract it, and rename the extracted folder to `openvino_2022.2.0.7713` by using the following commands:

    ```sh
    sudo curl -L https://github.com/openvinotoolkit/openvino/releases/download/2022.2.0/m_openvino_toolkit_osx_2022.2.0.7713.af16ea1d79a_x86_64.tgz --output openvino_2022.2.0.7713.tgz